Will-1-Am/100DaysOfCode/README.md

 Deleted contents of DerivedData folder, created a new podfile in the root project directory and updating pod.

 Sesquipedalian is definitely the word of the day.

+Just discovered that double-clicking on a curly bracket in Xcode 10 highlights the affected block of code.
+Cool!

 ### R1Day026 Wednesday, 07 November 2018